 Engineering system: a software development environment within which analysis tools execute.
 It might include a build system, a source control system, a result management system, a bug tracking system, a test execution system, and so on.

-The normative content in this specification defines requirements for SARIF log files, except for those normative requirements that are explicitly designated as defining the behavior of another conformance target.
+The normative content in this document defines requirements for SARIF log files, except for those normative requirements that are explicitly designated as defining the behavior of another conformance target.

 Conformance Clause 1: SARIF log file